o3de/o3de.org/content/docs/userguide/shader-ref-illum.md

+description: ' Use the Illum shader to create a variety of effects in &ALYlong;. '
+slug: shader-ref-illum
+title: Illum Shader
+---
 # Illum Shader<a name="shader-ref-illum"></a>

 The Illum shader is the most commonly used shader\.
 You can use this shader to create a variety of effects\.